 The peripheral nerves are often described as being like electrical wires, with an inner core (the axon) that is wrapped in insulation (the myelin sheath).
 When the myelin is damaged (Type 1 CMT), the nerve impulses are conducted more slowly than normal.
 If the axon itself is damaged (Type 2), the speed of nerve conduction is almost normal, but the strength of the signal is reduced.

 CMT forms are usually either demyelinating or axonal in nature, though intermediate forms also exist.
 Since CMT is a multi-gene disorder, there are many different genes that cause the disorder when mutated.
-Since 1991, 90 different genes causing CMT have been identified and the list continues to grow.
+Since 1991, more than 100 different genes causing CMT have been identified and the list continues to grow.
 CMT can be divided into types and subtypes.
 The types are the clinical pictures of CMT (CMT type 1, 2, 4, X, etc.), usually defined by inheritance pattern and nerve conductions.
 Subtypes (CMT1A, 2B, 4C, X1, etc.) are given only when the genetic cause is known.
 Each subtype corresponds to a gene: Every person with CMT2B has a mutation in the RAB7 gene and everyone with CMT4C has two mutations in the SH3TC2 gene.

 CMT Type 1

 CMT Type 1 (CMT1) is defined as an autosomal dominant (see inheritance.) demyelinating form of CMT.
 CMT1 accounts for about 55 percent of all cases of CMT.
 (More about CMT Type 1:

 This is the most common form of CMT, comprising around 66 percent of all patients with CMT1.
 The disorder is caused by a duplication of the PMP22